sillydan1/sci/README.md

 really the controllers themselves.
 But yes, this system could replace the systest runner scripts.
 But not the drivers or the configuration files themselves...

+Why trigger files instead of IPC (Inter Process Communication)?
+It was easier to implement.
+If you know how to add POSIX IPC (not a fan of System-V IPC), please submit a PR :-)

 ### Using
 `/etc/sci/conf.d/pipelines.conf`
 ```txt